Our Culinary Guide to Siem Reap

 There are countless restaurants in Siem Reap serving Khmer or Cambodian cuisine, but sadly most of them are offering up anodyne versions of local dishes that leave out the sour (chou), bitter (l’evign) and pungent (chat) notes that Khmers love so much.

 If you’re keen to experience authentic Cambodian flavours, book a table at Cuisine Wat Damnak, where you can order one of two tasting menus for a wonderful introduction to Cambodian cuisine.
-This is Siem Reap’s, if not Cambodia’s, finest restaurant, where long-time resident Chef Joannès Rivière creates refined renditions of Cambodian dishes, some prepared with French technique.
+This is not only Siem Reap’s finest restaurant, it is the Best Restaurant in Cambodia, placing at #50 on the 2015 Asia’s 50 Best Restaurants list.
+Here, long-time resident Chef Joannès Rivière creates refined renditions of Cambodian dishes, some prepared with French technique.
 The chef changes the menu weekly, based on availability of ingredients that he finds at the markets.
 Hope that the Mekong langoustine in rice paddy crab curry is on.
 Based on a traditional paddy crab brain soup, here it’s prepared without the shells used in the countryside (Cambodians love texture, especially anything that crunches), and with the addition of fresh coconut milk and sweet, meaty Mekong langoustines.
 The restaurant is set in an elegant, renovated Khmer timber house; book upstairs for atmosphere, downstairs for air-conditioning, and the terrace in winter.

 For traditional home-style Cambodian food, also served in an atmospheric Khmer style wooden house with wide verandas, Sugar Palm is your best bet.
 Everything on the menu is delicious, although you can expect the pungent prahok to be tamed down a tad when used, as it is at most restaurants.
 The Cambodian-Kiwi owner Chef Kethana is the go-to person when celebrity chefs are in the country doing television cooking shows, and she knows her stuff.
 Sugar Palm serves up a superlative version of Cambodia’s national dish, amok trei or fish amok.
 Snakehead fish from the Tonlé Sap is combined with fresh coconut cream and a kreung of lemongrass, galangal, turmeric, kaffir lime leaves, and chili, and here is served in a coconut shell (it’s usually served in banana leaf; never in a ceramic bowl).